Promises and Secrets

 A website for those not afraid to examine their beliefs, compare them to the real world, and make sure they fit.

-We are told by well-meaning pastors and fellow Christians that all we need to be saved is a "personal relationship with Jesus."
+We are told by well-meaning pastors and fellow Christians that all we need to be saved is to have a "personal relationship with Jesus."
 Do you know that this is not even mentioned in the Bible?

 God has a relationship with his people.

 To be able to receive the salvation offered by Jesus, we must have a personal relationship with Him.

 See Levi on the Responses page in the menu it the middle column for my response to Levi.

 We are never told that we need to have a better one, a special one, or need one at all.
 Paul never mentions it, the apostles don't push it, none of the Prophets preach about it, and Jesus never says it.